Ideas & Open Forum is a place to think out loud about ideas, questions, and things worth discussing.

 What is the average wage in the US?

 Updated monthly About $1,275 per week in January 2026, 1.9% higher than a year before.
-The average weekly wage, the typical earnings that employees bring home for one week of work, is a valuable indicator to assess economic conditions, labor market health, and wage trends. $1.27K average weekly earnings, January 2026 1.9% higher than a Read more…
+The average weekly wage, the typical earnings that employees bring home for one week of work, is a valuable indicator to assess economic conditions, labor market health, and wage trends. $1.27K average weekly earnings, January 2026 1.9% higher than a year before (adjusted for inflation) Source: Bureau of Labor Statistics The Bureau of Labor Statistics releases monthly statistics tracking the wages of all non-government employees.
+In January 2026, the average weekly wage was $1,275.
+That represents the average wages of 135.3 million workers in different industries (excluding the… Read more…

 Axios Finish Line: U.S. not them